What Is ICAO’s Requirement for Risk Assessment and Mitigation

 (5.3.54) Important Concerns of Intolerable Risks

-Then ICAO move on to what consider if assessments indicate a problem that is not “tolerable” or “acceptable.”
+Then ICAO moves on to consider if assessments indicate a problem that is not “tolerable” or “acceptable.”
 The important consideration are:

 - Can the risk be eliminated completely?